opencad-community/OpenCAD-php/README.md

 # Install Notes
 1. Move the HIDE directory to somewhere outside of www access
-2. Update formdata.php and login.php with correct location of HIDE directory
+2. Create a properties directory
+3. Create a config.ini file

+Contents of file should be (change the connection_file_location to the correct spot):

+[main]
+connection_file_location = "/HIDE/connections.php"

+[strings]
+community = "COMMUNITY"

-2. Modify connections.php with correct MySQL Connection values
+4. Modify connections.php with correct MySQL Connection values